A smooth compactification of the space of genus two curves in projective space via logarithmic geometry and Gorenstein curves: Gorenstein curves over aligned admissible covers

 Following \cite[\S~2.1]{reid1994nonnormal}, $\bar\phi\colon C^\prime\to\overline{C}$ is the normalisation, with conductor:

 Since $\psi$ is a double cover, it is in particular flat, and $\psi_*\OO_{Z'}/\OO_{T'_Z}$ is a line bundle; it follows from \cite[Proposition~2.2]{reid1994nonnormal} that $\overline{C}$ is $S2$.

 Moreover, we have seen in the proof of Proposition \ref{prop:Goreinstein+flatness.} that is a line bundle on $C'$.
-Since $\psi\colon Z'\to T'_Z$ is a double cover of a (nodal chain of) rational curve(s), it follows that the kernel of the canonical map $\psi_*\omega_{Z'}\to\omega_{T'_Z}$ is a line bundle as well.
+Since $\psi\colon Z'\to T'_Z$ is a double cover of a rational curve, it follows that the kernel of the canonical map $\psi_*\omega_{Z'}\to\omega_{T'_Z}$ is a line bundle as well.
 The criterion of \cite[Corollary~2.8~(iv)]{reid1994nonnormal} allows us to conclude that $\overline C$ is Gorenstein.

-Finally, the statement about weights is obvious from the construction of $\lambda$. \end{proof}
+Finally, the statement about weights is obvious from the construction of $\lambda$ in case its support is connected.
+If there are two components of $\tropD^\circ$, each of them necessarily of genus one by Lemma \ref{lem:supp_pos_gen}, the statement follows from Lemma \ref{lem:two_genus_one_pos_wt}. \end{proof}